 - Works best for families comfortable doing all banking digitally

 Neo Financial started as a cash-back credit card company and has expanded into savings with a competitive everyday rate.
-It’s a strong option if you’re already using the Neo credit card and want your savings in the same ecosystem — or if you just want a simple, no-fee high-interest account.
+It’s a strong option if you’re already using the Neo credit card and want your savings in the same ecosystem — or if you just want a simple, no-fee high-interest account with the strongest everyday rate on this list.

 - No minimum balance